 I always used to find myself needing to edit/amend commits that I made a few commits ago.

-I would handle this scenario by making the changes I wanted, stage them, then create a !fixup
+I would handle this scenario by making the changes I wanted, stage them, then create a !fixup commit (git commit --fixup <commit-hash>) for the commit I was planning to edit.

 Provided I had no other changes in my index, I would then interactively rebase from the commit before the one I am fixing up.